justdave/bugzilla-schema/updating.rst

 For any given release of Bugzilla, the process goes something like this:

-- As of Bugzilla version 2.20, you can diff Bugzilla/DB/Schema.pm from one version to the next to see if there were schema changes.::
+- As of Bugzilla version 2.20, you can diff just a few files from one version to the next to see if there were schema changes.::

-  > git diff release-2.20..release-2.22 -- Bugzilla/DB/Schema.pm
+  > git diff --name-only release-2.20..release-2.22 -- Bugzilla/DB/Schema.pm Bugzilla/DB/Schema/Mysql.pm Bugzilla/Install/DB.pm

   If that gives you no output, there were no changes.
+If it lists files and you want to see the diffs, remove the ``--name-only`` flag and run it again.

 - If you are *sure* there are none, just add the release to a few places in schema_remarks.py (``version_order``, ``version_schema_map``,